CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

   bounds for each output variable (default: (0, 1E5))
-- *normalized* – Boolean flag for whether the user is passing a normalized neural network model; to use this flag, users must train their models with data normalized according to a specifc scaling form and add all input and output bounds custom attributes.
+- *normalized* – Boolean flag for whether the user is passing a normalized neural network model; to use this flag, users must train their models with data normalized according to a specific scaling form and add all input and output bounds custom attributes.
 The section below details scaling options.
 - *normalization_form* - string flag required when *normalization* is *True* indicating a scaling option for FOQUS to automatically scale flowsheet-level